 A large body of research has thus studied methods for analyzing and detecting Android malware prior to their installation.
 These methods can be roughly categorized into approaches using static and dynamic analysis.
-For example, TaintDroid [9], DroidRanger [31] and DroidScope [29] are methods that can monitor the behavior of applications at run-time.
+For example, TaintDroid [11], DroidRanger [40] and DroidScope [37] are methods that can monitor the behavior of applications at run-time.
 Although very effective in identifying malicious activity, run-time monitoring suffers from a significant overhead and can not be directly applied on mobile devices.
-By contrast, static analysis methods, such as Kirin [11], Stowaway [13], RiskRanker [18] or regular anti-virus scanners, usually induce only a short run-time burst.
+By contrast, static analysis methods, such as Kirin [13], Stowaway [15] and RiskRanker [21], usually induce only a small run-time overhead.
 While these approaches are efficient and scalable, they mainly build on manually crafted detection patterns which are often not available for new malware instances.
 Moreover, most of these methods do not provide explanations for their decisions and are thus opaque to the practitioner.

-In this paper, we propose DREBIN, a lightweight method for detection of Android malware that infers detection patterns automatically and enables identifying malware directly on the smartphone.
+In this paper, we present DREBIN, a lightweight method for detection of Android malware that infers detection patterns automatically and enables identifying malware directly on the smartphone.
 DREBIN performs a broad static analysis, gathering as many features from an application's code and manifest as possible.
-These features are organized in sets of strings (such as permissions, intents, API calls and network addresses) and embedded in a joint vector space.
+These features are organized in sets of strings (such as permissions, API calls and network addresses) and embedded in a joint vector space.
 As an example, an application sending premium SMS messages is cast to a specific region in the vector space associated with the corresponding permissions, intents and API calls.
 This geometric representation enables DREBIN to identify combinations and patterns of features indicative for malware automatically using machine learning techniques.
 For each detected application the respective patterns can be extracted, mapped to meaningful descriptions and then provided to the user as explanation for the detection.
 Aside from detection, DREBIN can thus also provide insights into identified malware samples.